coinbase-samples/pay-cli/README.md

 cd pay-cli
 ```

-Build the application:
-Next, run
+To build the application, run the following command.
+This creates the application binary:

 ```bash
 make build